Skip To Main Content

 Teaching Assistant Lynette LaBoy had the idea to have seventh-graders be involved in two fundraisers during the month of December to support the South Sudan Villages Clinic.

-The “Buy a Vote, Save a Life” fundraiser brought in $401.
-Students donated money to vote for staff members to dress up in silly holiday costumes for the middle school winter concert.
-Teachers Sarah Barnes-Ryan and Kayleigh Buziak won the vote and dressed up as lifesize Gingerbread cookies for the day and evening concert.
+The “Buy a Vote, Save a Life” fundraiser had staff and students donate to vote for staff members to dress up in silly holiday costumes for the middle school winter concert.
+Teachers Jack Kersten, a seventh-grade LTS in Social Studies and Megan Weisenburg, a seventh grade teacher, were the grand prize winners and dressed up in a tree costumer and snowman costume for the day and evening concert.